barksanto/NowFit/README.md

 ```
 npm run dev
 ```
-This will spin up a server in yur localhost.
+This will spin up a server in your localhost.